 Enjoying views up and down the pristine white sandy beaches in an area of great significance to the Aboriginal community, a truly ecologically-aware building has been gently let into the landscape.
 Two long timber and glass pavilions allow maximum connection to the landscape with minimum impact on the environment: all building materials - Tasmanian hardwood and plantation pine - were lifted in by helicopter or hand carried to the site.

 The lodge is autonomous in providing and managing its existence.
 Here you will experience true communion with nature in accommodation that combines simplicity of design with comfort and warmth.
 In the magnificent living area with its large timber deck and open fire, you’ll enjoy delicious meals prepared with the freshest local produce, accompanied by fine Tasmanian wines.
 Solar power provides the lighting, while hot showers and comfortable hotel beds add a touch of luxury at the end of each day’s activities.

-All accommodation at the Lodge is twin or double share, with king size mattresses.
+All accommodation at the Lodge is twin or double share, arranged as two king-singles or one king bed.
 There is a small library which is comfortable and cosy looking out over the ocean.
 This is a great place to sit back and relax or look through our selection of books and magazines.

 Day 1: Launceston to Mt William National Park

 Approximately 3 hours walking

 After our morning journey from Launceston, we arrive at the Bay of Fires, to be greeted by the azure blue waters, white sandy beaches and iconic orange lichen-covered granite boulders.
 Our lunch spot today is nestled in the dunes near Eddystone Point Lighthouse.
 We’ll have time to explore the lighthouse and its long-standing story before it's time to get our walking boots sandy as we trek far-stretching beaches that lead to the celebrated Bay of Fires Lodge.